Wednesday, April 5, 2017

 "Cheap!
 What's so cheap about fifty dollars."

 Mad Dog grabs a pair of scissors and repeatedly stabs her.
+They don't call him Mad Dog for nothing.
 Meanwhile a radio bulletin breaks into the music and we hear that three lunatics Keith (O'Brien), Herbie (Robbins) and Gary (Kent), have escaped from the Camarillo State Mental Hospital and are on the loose.
 The same bulletin is broadcasting on the radio in Joe and Liz's bedroom.

 Liz: At least we didn't have all the lunatics at our party tonight

 The next day, Liz decides to leave Joe.
-She drives up Topanga Canyon to her cousin Linda's (Benedict) rustic, roadside, greasy spoon, diner the Pleasant Inn.
+He must be a lousy lay.
+She drives up Topanga Canyon to her cousin Linda's (Benedict) a rustic, roadside, greasy spoon, diner the Pleasant Inn.

 Ron (Burr) and Carol (Brandt)